-Types of aid available include grants, scholarships, work-study programs and student loans.
+Types of financial aid available include State and Federal grants, scholarships, Federal Work-Study programs and Federal Direct Student Loans.
 Grants are based upon financial need and do not have to be repaid.
 Scholarships do not have to be repaid and are based upon several criteria, including merit, talent and need.
-The work-study program allows students to earn money for their education through on- campus or community service jobs.
-Loans are available to parents and students and must be repaid.
+The Federal Work-Study program allows students to earn money for their education through on- campus or community service jobs.
+Federal Direct Loans are available to parents and students and must be repaid.

 Palm Beach State College does not participate in or certify any Alternative Loan Programs.

 Please consult the College website for details on specific aid programs from federal, state and institutional sources.

 Students who are registered for remedial courses can only receive financial for up to 30 credits.

 The Free Application for Federal Student Aid (FAFSA) is the first step in applying for all financial aid and is available online at www.FAFSA.ed.gov.
 Students need to complete a FAFSA each academic year.
 Beginning October 2016 students can complete their 2017-18 FAFSA using 2015 tax information.
 Completing the FAFSA correctly prevents delays in the financial aid application and notification process; the toll-free help line is 1-800-433-3243.
 The Financial Aid Office will use the results of the FAFSA to determine financial need and offer a financial aid award package.